- Doctor of Education (EdD)

-|36 semester hours||3-7 years|
+36 semester hours||3-7 years|

     Increasing demand on the U.S. healthcare system requires that advanced practice nurses be trained at the doctoral level.
 A Doctor of Nursing Practice (DNP) provides education in evidence-based practice that prepares nurses to lead change in healthcare delivery, improve patient outcomes, and train future generations of nurses.
-If you are an advance practice nurse ready to take your career to the next level, the Regis Doctor of Nursing Practice program will provide you with skills for nursing leadership and nursing education.
+If you are an advanced practice nurse ready to take your career to the next level, the Regis Doctor of Nursing Practice program will provide you with skills for nursing leadership and nursing education.